jfcrenshaw/pzflow/docs/index.md

 The `Flow` class makes building and training a normalizing flow simple.
 It also allows you to easily sample from the normalizing flow (e.g., for forward modeling or data augmentation), and calculate posteriors over any of your variables.

+There are several tutorial notebooks in the [docs](https://jfcrenshaw.github.io/pzflow/tutorials/).

 ## Installation

 See the instructions in the [docs](https://jfcrenshaw.github.io/pzflow/install/).